This post is also available on:

 We take the keyboard module (here: LILYGO® TTGO T-Display ESP32 Keyboard For LNURLPoS Keypad Module) and disassemble it first.

-If we use a rechargeable battery, then we plug that into the designated connector on the back of the display.
+If we use a rechargeable battery (accumulator), then we plug it into the provided connector on the back of the display.
 If we do not want to use a battery, we simply do without it.

 Then we remove the four screws and separate the rest of the keyboard module.
 Now our screwdriver comes into play.
 To prevent the screws from spinning, we use the pliers to hold the screws appropriately.